zhaonat/eigenwell/README.md

 Plane wave expansion is based on breaking the problem into the Fourier domain.
 As a result, you cannot solve for the eigenvalue of k given $\omega$

+There are some references including analytic solutions to some example problems and some simple pwe code in 1D in the notebooks section as well for comparison.

 ### Conventions
 The code in eigenwell implements everything using